otchy210/javascript-in-14-minutes/README.md

 The content of this project itself is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 The underlying source code used to format and display that content is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).

+# 14 分で JavaScript 入門

+Japanese version named ["14 分で JavaScript 入門"](https://js-in-14-mins.otchy.net/) is written by [Otchy](https://www.otchy.net).
+Which is just a simple translation of the original.

+The licenses of content as well as source code follow the original.